LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       The default one-lined shortcut is used for navigational purposes and is white with blue bold text.
-It's relative size is somewhat bigger than the other versions.
+Its relative size is somewhat bigger than the other versions.